Behind the Scenes

 My garden is full of fruit trees – olive (are they fruit?), guava, lemon, orange, pomegranate...
 What my gardener, Ali, doesn’t nick for his family, I eat.
 What a gift!
 At the risk of sounding pretty cuckoo, my tallest olive tree has taught me patience - when long meditations, or even life, feel insurmountable, imagining I’m a tree, with nowhere to go, nothing to do other than be a tree, allows all the suffering (which is created by my thoughts, rather than the situation) to melt away.
 Try it some time; find a tree you consider beautiful and allow its spirit to enter your heart and see what happens.

 I love animals, pretty much all animals, apart from spiders, but I’m learning how to make friends with them too - at least the small, non-scary ones.
-I have two dogs (Noura and Poppy) and three cats (Emma, Twinkle-Toes and Teleta) and regularly rescue abandoned and mistreated puppies and kittens here in Dahab.
+I have three dogs (Noura, Poppy and Max) and two cats (Twinkle-Toes and Teleta) and regularly rescue abandoned and mistreated puppies and kittens here in Dahab.
 I support Animal Welfare Dahab and the neutering and sterilising projects that run whenever they have enough money.

 I’m finding more and more joy in cooking – simple, vegetarian and vegan, sometimes raw, always nourishing, food.
 If you have any recipes to share with me, please do email, and you can find some of my creations on my blog soon.
 If you’re visiting Dahab, I have a constant wish list of food items that I’m not able to buy here, so if you happen to be passing an organic whole-food store on your way to the airport, I’m always extremely grateful for presents - of course I'm happy to pay for any food you can bring too :-) I also cook all of my dogs’ food too.